Wednesday, June 1, 2016

 “The Day the Earth Caught Fire”

 I have a weakness for British science fiction films of the fifties and early sixties.
-They appear not as a rule to have had enormous budgets available for purposes of visual spectacle, and accordingly worked on smaller canvases.
+They appear as a rule not to have had enormous budgets available for purposes of visual spectacle, and accordingly worked on smaller canvases.
 The results were generally more intelligent than those yielded by the more lavishly-funded American productions of the same era, not that this is a terribly difficult bar to clear.
 The 1960 Village of the Damned, based on John Wyndham’s novel The Midwich Cuckoos, was a good example, delivering a ripping yarn, intelligently scripted, with a minimum of elaborate sets or special effects.

 Recently some arbitrary chain of associations recalled a few seconds viewed in childhood, a scene caught on a television broadcast of a man, hideously blackened and burned, staggering down a stairway along the side of a large spherical storage tank.
 With no more than that vague memory, I was able to coax the title, which I probably never knew, from my default search engine.
 Indeed, there was a link on the first page of results, because I was apparently not the only tyke in whose memory that image had lodged.
 The film in this case was Quatermass II (released stateside as Enemy from Space, for pity’s sake!), an Invasion of the Body Snatchers-style thriller in which the hostile extraterrestrials mount their incursion from a supposed synthetic food plant, played in the film by an oil refinery.
 Watchable, despite the unfortunate casting of Brian Donlevy as Professor Quatermass, and it brought director Val Guest’s name to my attention, which in turn put me onto The Day the Earth Caught Fire.